Isle of Eigg Visitor Guide

 History

-Early Iron Age huts have been found throughout the island along with small fortifications that were designed to restrict incoming access – many of which are over 8,000 years old.
-However, the greatest number of remains of Eigg’s ancient inhabitants date back around 1,500 years when Irish missionaries first brought Christianity onto the island.
+Early Iron Age huts have been found throughout the island, many of which are over 8,000 years old.
+However, the greatest number of remains of Eigg’s ancient inhabitants date back around 1,500 years when Irish missionaries first brought Christianity to Scotland.

-After being rescued by fellow clan members the MacLeods returned to Eigg to seek revenge on the island’s inhabitants – who had already spotted the approaching invaders and had hidden inside the Cave of Frances.
-The cave was large enough to house all 395 Eigg residents but it had a small entrance that was overgrown with moss that made it all but impossible for the MacLeods to find.
+After being rescued by fellow clan members, the MacLeods returned to Eigg to seek revenge on the island’s inhabitants, who had already spotted the approaching invaders and had hidden inside the Cave of Frances.
+The cave was large enough to house all 395 Eigg residents and it had a small entrance that was overgrown with moss which made it all but impossible for the MacLeods to find.

-Legend says that only one islander survived the massacre – an elderly woman who had decided to hide elsewhere on Eigg – and while some historians question how much truth there is in this tale, many human remains have been uncovered inside the Cave of Frances over the intervening years.
+Legend says that only one islander survived the massacre, an elderly woman who had decided to hide elsewhere on Eigg.
+While some historians question how much truth there is in this tale, several human remains have been uncovered inside the Cave of Frances over the years.

 Things to Do

-Hiking An Sgurr: The Sgurr is a dramatic pitchstone ridge, the highest point on the island, which offers panoramic views of the Small Isles and the mainland.
-A hike to the top is a must-do adventure for any visitor as the trail takes you from gentle slopes to steep, rocky peaks.
+Hiking An Sgurr: The Sgurr is a dramatic pitchstone ridge, the highest point on the island, that offers panoramic views of the Small Isles and the mainland.
+A hike to the top is a must-do adventure for any visitor, as the trail takes you from gentle slopes to steep, rocky peaks.

 Walk on the Singing Sands: This stunning white shell beach is named after the strange sound the sand makes underfoot in dry weather.
 Along with this phenomenon, the beach is a tranquil spot for picnics, swimming, and soaking in the spectacular views of the Isle of Rum.

 Visiting the Massacre Cave: This historical site is a poignant reminder of the island’s past.
-The cave’s grim name comes from a massacre that occurred in the 16th century when 400 islanders were killed by a rival clan from the Isle of Skye.
+A rival clan from the Isle of Skye massacred around 400 islanders in the 16th century, giving the cave its ominous name.
 Today, it’s a fascinating site to explore and is worth visiting for anyone with an interest in clan history.

 Kayaking: The Isle of Eigg, with its stunning coastline and clear sea, is ideal for kayaking.
 It’s an excellent way to explore the island but tourists should not attempt this activity unless the sea is calm and they are wearing a life jacket.